These are the best console ports you can find on Android

 Slay the Spire is a more recent game than most others on this list and is, by extension, one of the most recent ports featured here, having just made its way to mobile in February 2021.
 A roguelite with deck-building at the core of its battle system, Slay the Spire skips the slog that some roguelikes fall prey to by throwing you straight into the action.

 You start each run by choosing from a handful of playable characters with their own base deck and specialties.
 You then build out your deck as you progress by defeating procedurally-generated enemies and replacing weaker cards in your deck with better ones when you win.
 This is where Slay the Spire can get so addictive, as the combos you can craft with decks are impressively expansive.
 Cards have various effects, such as buffs for you, debuffs for your opponents, or regular ol' offensive/defensive maneuvers.
-There are also various relics you can pick up along the way that help give you a greater edge over your competition.
+There are also multiple relics you can pick up along the way that help give you a greater edge over your competition.

-The biggest issue with Slay the Spire on mobile is that its UI can feel cramped at times, particularly when it comes to visually smaller items, like the relics.
-However, being able to swipe your cards at your enemies has a nice tactile feel that helps save the UI from being a dealbreaker for me.
+The biggest issue with Slay the Spire on mobile is its UI feels cramped at times, particularly when it comes to visually smaller items, like the relics.
+However, swiping your cards at enemies has a nice tactile feel that helps save the UI from being a dealbreaker.
 All the same, those with larger phones or tablets (or smaller hands) may have an easier go of it.

 At $9.99, Slay the Spire will cost you more than your average mobile game, but considering that many players wind up logging hundreds of hours of playtime, you're likely to be getting your money's worth.